aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will be hungry again in one hour.
+> 🥠 There is no mistake so great as that of being always right.

-Last update: Mon Jun  9 05:11:55 2025
+Last update: Tue Jun 10 05:11:01 2025

 ### Let's play! 🎮